HoffsMH/dotfiles/taskell.md

 - change gaps in awesome and review keybinds
 - install awesome-git in install/run.sh
 - increment and decrement gaps on awesome wm
+- pressing hyper_space does not result in lua error first time
+- scratch command will always get a good session even when there are multiple